 When considering GoDaddy, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of GoDaddy we will be cheering from the sidelines.
 Its revenue growth has been weak.
 And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, unfortunately gross margins show its business model is much less lucrative than the best software businesses.

-GoDaddy's price to sales ratio based on the next twelve months is 3.6, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+GoDaddy's price to sales ratio based on the next twelve months is 2.8, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.